Master of Social Work Admissions Information

 If you are applying for our full-time, two-year or advanced standing programs and wish to be considered for a tuition scholarship and/or a graduate assistantship, please be sure to complete the Application for Graduate Tuition Scholarship and/or Application for Graduate Assistantship Stipend forms and return with your application materials.

-We are now accepting applications for our on-campus programs (foundation and advanced standing) through December 20, 2018.
-Distance education applications for advanced standing students, to begin classes Fall 2019, will be accepted until April 1, 2019.
+We are now accepting applications for our on-campus programs (foundation and advanced standing) through December 20, 2019.
+Distance education applications for foundation students, to begin classes Spring 2021, will be accepted until May 1, 2020.
 Please contact the Social Work office at (319) 273-5910 with any questions.